isaaclee12/ScheduleMaker/README.md

-# Small-Business-Schedule-Software
+# Schedulemaker

-A webtool for keep track of your employee's schedule.
+## A webtool designed to help your small business keep track of your employee's schedules!
+#### For custom builds, please email the developer at: isaac.wonha.lee@outlook.com

 Made with Typescript, React, Django, and MySQL.

 ---